craggASAP/Axonal_Brake/README.md

 MATLAB can be installed on machines running Windows, macOS or Linux.
 MATLAB software requires a paid subscription to be used.
 More details [here](https://uk.mathworks.com/products/matlab.html).

 ------------------
-## Folder Structure
+## Files
-The following folders are included in this repository:
+The following files are included in this repository:

 **FCV**: Analysis of Fast-scan Cyclic Voltammetry (FCV) outputs.

 **Patch-Clamp**: Plot electrophysiology traces from patch-clamp experiments.

-**Maths_Model**: All original phyton code used for mathemical predictions of geometrically expected mean minimum distances between ChIs or SPNs and their nearest astrocyte.
+**Maths_Model**: All original MATLAB code used for mathemical predictions of geometrically expected mean minimum distances between ChIs or SPNs and their nearest astrocyte.

 **GRAB_imaging**: Measure fluorescence changes in GRAB sensor images.